federicomarulli/CosmoBolognaLib/README.md

 V1.0 first version of the CosmoBolognaLib uploaded on github

-V1.1 full python wrapper with swig; minor bugs fixes
+V1.1 full python wrapper using SWIG; minor bugs fixes